-In an online course, the syllabus is typically available to you on or before the first day.
+In an online course, the syllabus typically available to you on or before the first day.
 In a traditional classroom setting, the instructor will typically go over the syllabus during the first class meeting.

-But it is also a good idea to read the syllabus in full on your own, either before the first class (if it's available), after, or both.
-The instructor is not likely to review every aspect of the syllabus, and there are a number of questions or concerns you may have that the instructor is not able to anticipate.
+But this doesn't mean that it isn't a good idea to read the syllabus in full on your own, either before the first class (if it's available) or after or both.
+The instructor is not likely to review every aspect of the syllabus and there are a number of questions or concerns you may have that the instructor is not able to anticipate.
 By reading your syllabus actively and critically, you can put yourself in the best position to succeed in the course.
 You will give yourself the opportunity to ask for clarification or explanation of what you are expected to accomplish during the course, and you will give yourself the ability to plan ahead to better facilitate those accomplishments.